mantono/giss/README.md

 # giss
-*giss* is command line client to list and create GitHub issues, and list pull requests.
+*giss* is command line client to list GitHub issues and pull requests.

 ## Usage
 All commands requires a valid GitHub token.
 The application will automatically read the environment variable